Trusted because it's tested.

 The Importance of the Environmental Stewardship Program

 It’s no secret why “Going Green” has been both an upwards trend and one of the biggest environmental challenges facing our population.
-Many manufacturing companies are embracing environmental sustainability for not only environmental reasons, but also to reduce costs.
-Some of the challenges the cabinet manufacturing energy faces include air pollution, energy conservation and waste management.
+Many manufacturing companies are embracing environmental sustainability for not only environmental reasons, but also to reduce costs and meet consumer demand for sustainable products.
+Some of the challenges the cabinet manufacturing industry faces include air pollution, energy conservation and waste management.

-5 Reasons You Should Purchase from an ESP Manufacturer:
+5 Reasons You Should Purchase from a KCMA ESP Certified Cabinet Manufacturer:

-Air Quality - ESP certified cabinets are made with materials and finishes that greatly reduce emissions from the cabinets
+- Safe Air Quality- ESP certified cabinets are made with materials and finishes that greatly reduce emissions from the cabinets

-Product Resource Management - The materials used in making the cabinets are sourced in an environmentally friendly way
+- Sustainable Product Resource Management- The materials used in making the cabinets are sourced in an environmentally friendly way

-Process Resource Management - In making the cabinets the process is environmentally friendly.
-Process waste is tracked, reduced, and recycled and there is a focus on energy conservation.
+- Responsible Process Resource Management- In making the cabinets the process is environmentally friendly.
+Process waste is tracked, reduced and recycled and there is a focus on energy conservation.

-Community Relations – The manufacturer has a commitment to the community through service and/or charitable giving.
+- Community Service– The manufacturer has a commitment to the community through service and/or charitable giving.